Appistoki Falls is easier heard than seen as it plummets through a tight canyon.

 What harm could that do?
-Glacier National Park trail signs do not provide information for elevation but the guide-book informs 260 ft (79 m).
-Child’s play.
-Why not, on this gorgeous day?
+Glacier National Park trail signs do not provide information for elevation differential but the guide-book informs 260 ft (79 m).

 Water flow is low and the falls are partially hidden by the rock cliff the falls navigate.
 The viewpoint is precarious on the edge of a steep canyon wall and the view is not particularly spectacular.
-Behind me, looking downstream, there is an excellent view of Rising Wolf Mountain.
+Downstream, there is an excellent view of Rising Wolf Mountain.

 Rising Wolf was the name given to Hugh Monroe by the Piegan Blackfeet.
 Hugh was a native of Québec, Canada who, in 1814, at a very young age, became an employee of the Hudson’s Bay Company.